How Does A Car Insurance Deductible Work?

 Collision and comprehensive are the most common insurance coverages that come with deductibles.
 In some states, people can also choose deductibles for underinsured, uninsured, or for personal injury protection.
 For all the different types of coverage, the deductibles work the same.

-How Does Car Insurance Deductible Work?
+Common Car Insurance Deductible Questions

 As mentioned, a person only has to pay the car insurance deductible while filing a claim.
 The following example explains how car insurance deductible works.